-Veterans Education Benefits
+Military/Veterans Education Benefits

 The academic programs at NHTI, Concord's Community College have been approved by the NH Department of Education for Veterans Education benefits, for persons eligible for GI Bill® and Federal Tuition Assistance.
 Students who have questions regarding their eligibility should contact the VA at 1-888-442-4551 or their Education Service Specialist in their military branch.
-Any student who will be using VA educational benefits must contact NHTI's VA Certifying Official in the Registrar's Office to ensure that all necessary paperwork has been processed.
+Any student who will be using VA educational benefits must contact NHTI's School Certifying Official for Military Education Benefits in the Registrar's Office to ensure that all necessary paperwork has been processed.
 For more information about Veterans educational programs visit: